About me

 Osborne Saldanha speaking at a portfolio meet

-I have more than a decade of investing and operating experience - across stages (idea to growth) and regions (India, Southeast Asia and Europe).
+I have 11+ years of investing and operating experience - across stages (idea to growth), sectors (fintech, commerce, logistics, SaaS and more) and regions (India, Southeast Asia and Europe).
 I am a first bench student of business strategies and find history of businesses intriguing.
-My special powers (under development) are problem solving and building relationships.
+My special powers are problem solving and building relationships.

 Aside from startups and businesses, I have many muses including photography, astronomy (the moon 😍), robotics, hiking/trekking, travel, food and more.